-Really Brief History of SSAS and OLAP
+H2: A Brief History of SSAS and OLAP

-In 1992, Arbor Software shipped the first version of Essbase.
-Which stands for Extended Spreadsheet Database.
+In 1992, Arbor Software shipped the first version of Essbase,which stands for Extended Spreadsheet Database.

-In 1998, Microsoft shipped Microsoft SQL Server Analysis Services, bringing tmulti-dimensional databases into full being and almost 30 years later these OLAP engines are very much still in play.
-For those who may be new to OLAP, it stands for Online Analytical Processing, if you want to totally geek out have a look at Dr. Edgar F. Codd who coined the term.
-(Hint: It doesn’t stand for OLD Analytical Processing!)
+In 1998, Microsoft shipped Microsoft SQL Server Analysis Services, bringing tmulti-dimensional databases into full being.
+Almost 30 years later, these OLAP engines are very much still in play.
+If you want to geek out, learn more about Dr. Edgar F. Codd, who coined the term OLAP (Hint: It doesn’t stand for OLD Analytical Processing!)

 Theoretically, these OLAP engines had no dimensional limit.
-Of course, in the real world it became evident very quickly that movement of data off source, cardinality of dimensions, intensive calculations and size of data played a very key role with regards to performance.
-In the early days, approaching ten to thirteen dimensions could and did very much begin to degrade performance, and not just query performance.
-Changing the “cube”, updating the data, and calculating data could begin to take hours if not days.
-These challenges became acutely apparent as things progressed and of course we had not yet introduced truly “Big Data”.
+But in the real world, it quickly became evident that the movement of data off-source, the cardinality of dimensions, the level of intensive calculations, and the size of data adversely affected performance.
+In the early days, approaching ten to thirteen dimensions began to degrade query performance.
+Changing the “cube,” updating the data, and calculating data took hours — if not days.
+These challenges became acutely apparent as things progressed.
+And this was even before the introduction of true Big Data!

-Fast forward.
-As we move through 2020, “Big Data” and “Hadoop” are steadily marching along.
-OLAP cubes are still widely in-use and definitely “exploding” with data.
-What does ‘exploding’ really mean?
-At Yahoo!, I was running with a 24TB SQL Server Analysis Services Cube that took seven straight days of non-stop computation in order to build the cube and months to make any type of change.
-What’s more, enterprises are starting to move their data to the cloud and they expect access to even more data and without the wait.
+As we move into the 2020s, Big Data and cloud databases like Snowflake, Databricks and Google BigQuery are becoming the standard.
+But OLAP cubes are still widely in use and literally “exploding” from the size data.
+For example, I ran a 24-terabyte SQL Server Analysis Services Cube at Yahoo.
+It took seven straight days of non-stop computation to build the cube, then several weeks to make any type of change.
+What’s more, enterprises are starting to move their data to the cloud.
+This cloud migration means that organizations expect instantaneous access to lots of data.

 H2: Towards a Brave New OLAP: Cloud OLAP!

 So how does AtScale solve this problem?
-It’s quite simple; Cloud OLAP.
-Intelligent Data Virtualization is the key.
-We are the experts at Cloud OLAP or COLAP.
-To the end user of Tableau or Excel we look like the good old big hair band we all knew and loved back in the early 90’s, but without all the limitations because we aren’t storing and pre-aggregating every single data cell.
-Business users can still see their business by Time, by Region, by Market, etc. They can still drill down, swap, pivot and more importantly they still have their performance.
+We use an approach called Query Virtualization.
+We leave the data where it landed and leverage the cloud data platforms’ scale coupled with intelligent aggregates and a multi-dimensional interface to deliver a modern OLAP experience.
+To the end user of Tableau, Power BI or Excel, we look like the good old big hair bands we all knew and loved back in the early 90’s, but without all the limitations.
+This is because we aren’t storing and pre-aggregating every single data cell.
+Users can still see their business by Time, by Region, by Market, etc. They can still drill down, swap, and pivot.
+Most importantly, they still have their performance without sacrificing scale.

-This data virtualization layer sits on a thin compute layer of your data platform, where it intercepts inbound SQL or MDX from various BI tools and converts it into Google Big Query, Snowflake, Redshift Azure Synapse, Spark, Teradata, Oracle, etc. SQL and queries the data where it landed.
-There is no data movement off platform, AtScale creates acceleration structures that are stored on platform and provide an order of magnitude of higher query performance.
-We are leveraging the power of distributed compute, we are leveraging the power of these various platforms and we are only storing smart slices of data informed by user query behavior.
-These acceleration structures are stored right next to the raw data, meaning there is no data movement off of the platform.
+AtScale’s universal semantic layer delivers a thin, virtualized layer which sits on top of your data platform.
+From there, this layer intercepts inbound SQL or Multidimensional Expressions (MDX) from various BI tools, then converts it all into cloud data platform queries to access the data where it landed with SQL.
+There is no data movement.
+Instead, AtScale creates acceleration structures stored on the cloud data platform, providing an order of magnitude better query performance.
+We leverage the power of distributed compute with these various platforms and only store smart slices of data informed by user query behavior.
+These acceleration structures are stored right next to the raw data.